 Jim Preston (Chris Pratt) awakes from cryosleep on a luxury space-liner 90 years early, and he's the only one awake among hundreds of other passengers and crew members.
 He attempts to send a message to earth, but his message won't be answered until long after he's died of old age.
 He can't break into the room where the crew members are sleeping, and all his hopes of reversing this glitch gradually die away.
 Days pass, months pass, and despite his efforts to fix his problem, he is alone and will live out his days in this manner long before anyone will ever know what happened to him.
 Over a year in complete solitude passes, and Jim is still facing living out his life in total isolation, with only the android bartender for human-like company.
 It's a dismal prospect, and Jim even contemplates suicide after the months he's spent alone.
 He's truly drowning in an endless, silent depression for which there is no comfort or escape, only the vastness of the universe for him to be lost in for the rest of his days.

 Hollywood is no stranger to taking unsavory but physically attractive characters and romanticizing their heinous depravity, whether that's eroticized abuse, stalker-like behaviors disguised as protective and dedicated, unhealthy obsession, or any number of other deviant vices.
 However, Passengers doesn't condone or romanticize Jim's decision, and he does face consequences (though perhaps not in the way that critics would have hoped).
 The gravity of Jim's actions are by no means skirted over simply because he's good-looking.
 Passengers labors to clearly demonstrate Jim's compromised mental state from his prolonged isolation.
 He agonizes for weeks before the crushing darkness of space finally wears him down and he tampers with Aurora's cryosleep pod, causing her to wake up.
-Jim comprehends the implications of what his choice would mean for this woman, understands the life he would be condemning her to without her consent, but he's also grasping for his own reason to live.
+Jim fully comprehends the implications of what his choice would mean for this woman, understands the life he would be condemning her to without her consent, but he's also grasping for his own reason to live.
+And without any company, there's no one to tell him how bad an idea this is.
 Later in the movie a character observes of Jim's actions, "the drowning man will always try to drag somebody down with him.
 It ain't right, but the man is drowning."

 The setting of space is a tricky one, being both beautiful and mysterious, but also dangerous and ominous.
 In one particularly emotional scene while Jim is still alone, he dons a spacesuit and goes outside the spacecraft to float, tethered to the ship by a long leash.
 Surrounded by the majestic beauty of space, its infiniteness, vastness, and splendor, he can't celebrate it, can't share it, and can't escape it.
 He just drifts, encompassed by the dark and silent universe, literally tied to a place where he will live and die alone in a seemingly endless nothing where no one is even awake to care.
 His eyes fill with wonder, and then with tears as he takes in the great emptiness around him and inside him.
 It's a beautiful, stirring moment woven with melancholy music and executed with pristine attention to the complexity and despondency of Jim's emotional state.